mlanza/ai-literacy/201/05-tools.md

 ## From Prompting to Delegating

-Take:
+Take

-* **“How do I update the formatting on every slide in this PowerPoint?”**
+> “How do I update the formatting on every slide in this PowerPoint?”

 You ask ChatGPT, and it walks you through the steps.
 Click this, go here, apply that.
 Super helpful.
 But it can’t open your file or make the change.
 You have to follow the instructions line by line — like reading from a page torn out of a manual.

 The chatbot did its job — it gave you clear, customized guidance.